stephenoc390/sibin_lounge/README.md

 ### Code

--   Coding ideas came from:
+-   Code and Coding ideas came from:
     - The [Code Institute](https://codeinstitute.net/) training videos and projects
+    - Materialize

 ### Media